Aashutosh-kr/Aashutosh-kr/README.md

 - 👋 Hi, I’m @Aashutosh-kr.
 - 👀 I’m interested in IT.
 - 🌱 I’m currently learning Web development.
-- 💞️ I’m currently looking for work from home Internship or part time job.
+- 💞️ I’m currently looking for work from home Internship or part time job in Frontend Web Development.
 - 📫 Reach me at --

 <!---